CodinGame/advanced-python-features-playground/markdowns/article.md

 @[Context Manager]({"stubs": ["context_manager.py"], "command": "python3 context_manager.py"})

-For simple use cases, it's also possible to use a generator function with a single `yield`, using the `@contextmanager` decorator.
-[See the documentation.](https://docs.python.org/3/library/contextlib.html)
+For simple use cases, it's also possible to use a generator function with a single `yield`, using the [`@contextmanager`](https://docs.python.org/3/library/contextlib.html#contextlib.contextmanager) decorator.

 @[Context Manager Using @contextmanager]({"stubs": ["context_manager_decorator.py"], "command": "python3 context_manager_decorator.py"})